DaverCodes/regex-hex-value-matching/gist-template.md

 # Matching Hex Values Using Regex

-## Summary
+## Introduction

-Matching a Hex value using regular expression can sound like a daunting task.
-In this tutorial we will break down the process to make it easier to get our heads around.
-Before we get started, the regular expression we will take on looks like this:
-/^#?([a-f0-9]{6}|[a-f0-9]{3})$/
-Join me and we will break down this topic into easily understood segements.
+Hello and welcome to this tutorial on matching Hex values using regular expressions!
+In this tutorial, we will explore the regex pattern and deconstruct its components to understand how it works.
+By the end, you'll have a solid understanding of how to match Hex values with regex.

 ## Table of Contents